Home » Repurposed Furniture » Make Your Own Standing Laptop Table for $20

 cut tv tray table legs on miter saw

 There are a few tools that would make this project easier—tools I don’t have in my shop.
-I decided to go to Maker 13 and use their tools in an air conditioned shop.
+I decided to attend Maker 13 and utilize their tools in an air-conditioned shop.
 I cut the legs to size on the miter saw, then snipped each corner of the legs so that I could easily round them off with the sander.

 round corners disc sander

 This is one of the tools I don’t have in my shop, a disc sander.
-I was able to quickly round all the corners of the legs using it.
+I was able to round all the corners of the legs using it quickly.

 tv tray table legs

-Before and after of the tv tray table legs.
-They have to be rounded in order to swivel that allows the table to fold flat.
+Before and after the TV tray table legs.
+They have to be rounded in order to swivel, which allows the table to fold flat.

 drill press

-Another tool I don’t have in my shop—a drill press.
-I drilled holes with a regular 5/16 drill bit.
+Another tool I don’t have in my shop is a drill press.
+I drilled holes using a standard 5/16-inch drill bit.

 large drill bit to countersink bolt and nut

-I bought a ⅝” dowel rod, the same size that was in the original table.
-I drilled a hole with a ¼” forstner bit—it was too small for the dowel rod.
-John was working at the shop that day and he recommended that I shim some of the dowel rod off with the belt sander.
+I bought a 5/8” dowel rod, the same size as the one in the original table.
+I drilled a hole with a 1/4” Forstner bit—it was too small for the dowel rod.
+John was working at the shop that day, and he recommended that I shim some of the dowel rods off with the belt sander.
 It worked like a charm.

 bottom leg brace